wendirad/weekFour/README.md

 - **Competitor Activity**
 - **Weekend and State Holidays**

-By integrating machine learning techniques and exploratory data analysis, we offer actionable insights into sales dynamics and influential factors.

----

 ## Features

 - **Promotion Analysis**: Evaluate the effectiveness of promotional campaigns.
 - **Competitor Analysis**: Assess the impact of competitor proximity and openings on store performance.
 - **Customer Behavior Trends**: Explore customer activity during weekends, holidays, and store operational hours.
 - **Seasonality Insights**: Identify patterns in sales based on weekend.

----

 ## Data Description